localnetwork/hasp-rtv/README.md

 ## Overview

-This package is to ease the current user experience for our content editors.
-This package editor is inspired on how Wordpress/Drupal or other CMS work with their on page editor.
+HASP Real-Time Viewer is designed to simplify and enhance the content editing workflow.
+The editor takes inspiration from popular CMS platforms like WordPress and Drupal, providing an intuitive on-page editing experience.

 ## Features

-- Real-time editor
+- Real-time content editing
+- Seamless integration with HASPCMS

 ## Installation